MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-17-Medical/subjectgroup-ECFR6c9c741d1d5a11f-Civilian-Health-Medical-Program-Department-Veterans-Affairs-CHAMPVA-Medical-Care-Survivors-Dependents-Certain-Veterans/section-17.274.md

 ##### § 17.274 Cost sharing. #####

-Link to an amendment published at 87 FR 41601, July 13, 2022.

-(a) With the exception of services obtained through VA facilities, CHAMPVA is a cost-sharing program in which the cost of covered services is shared with the beneficiary.
-CHAMPVA pays the CHAMPVA-determined allowable amount less the deductible, if applicable, and less the beneficiary cost share.
+(a) *Cost sharing generally.* CHAMPVA is a cost sharing program in which the cost of covered services is shared with the CHAMPVA beneficiary.
+CHAMPVA pays the CHAMPVA determined allowable amount less the CHAMPVA deductible, if applicable, and less the CHAMPVA beneficiary cost-share.

+(1) CHAMPVA beneficiary cost-share requirements do not apply to the following:

+(i) Supplies provided through VA MbM.

+(ii) Any medical services and supplies provided to a CHAMPVA beneficiary through CITI.

+(iii) The following services, even if not provided through CITI:

+(A) Colorectal cancer screening.

+(B) Breast cancer screening.

+(C) Cervical cancer screening.

+(D) Prostate cancer screening.

+(E) Annual physical exams.

+(F) Vaccinations/immunizations.

+(G) Well child care from birth to age six, as described in § 17.272(a)(30)(i).

+(iv) Hospice services.

+(v) Or other preventive services as determined by the Secretary of Veterans Affairs.

+(2) [Reserved]

-(b) In addition to the beneficiary cost share, an annual (calendar year) outpatient deductible requirement ($50 per beneficiary or $100 per family) must be satisfied prior to the payment of outpatient benefits.
-There is no deductible requirement for inpatient services or for services provided through VA facilities.
+(b) *Deductibles.* In addition to the CHAMPVA beneficiary cost-share, an annual (calendar year) outpatient deductible requirement ($50 per beneficiary or $100 per family) must be satisfied prior to VA payment of outpatient benefits.
+The deductible requirement is waived for:

+(1) CHAMPVA-covered services and supplies provided through VA MbM or through CITI.

+(2) Inpatient services.

+(3) Preventive services listed in paragraph (a)(1)(iii) of this section.

+(4) Hospice services.

+(5) Or other services as determined by the Secretary of Veterans Affairs.

-(c) To provide financial protection against the impact of a long-term illness or injury, a calendar year cost limit or “catastrophic cap” has been placed on the beneficiary cost-share amount for covered services and supplies.
-Credits to the annual catastrophic cap are limited to the applied annual deductible(s) and the beneficiary cost-share amount.
-Costs above the CHAMPVA-allowable amount, as well as costs associated with non-covered services are not credited to the catastrophic cap computation.
-After a family has paid the maximum cost-share and deductible amounts for a calendar year, CHAMPVA will pay allowable amounts for the remaining covered services through the end of that calendar year.
+(c) *Cost sharing limitations.* To provide financial protection against the impact of a long-term illness or injury, there is a $3,000 calendar year limit or “catastrophic cap” per CHAMPVA eligible family on the CHAMPVA beneficiary's out-of-pocket costs for allowable services and supplies.
+After a family has paid $3,000 in out-of-pocket costs, to include both cost-share and deductible amounts, in a calendar year, CHAMPVA will pay the full allowable amounts for the remaining CHAMPVA-covered services and supplies through the end of that calendar year.
+Credits to the annual catastrophic cap are limited to the applied annual deductible(s) and the CHAMPVA beneficiary cost-share amount.
+Costs above the CHAMPVA determined allowable amount, as well as costs associated with non-covered medical services and supplies, are not credited toward the catastrophic cap calculation.

-(i) Through December 31, 2001, the annual cap on cost sharing is $7,500 per CHAMPVA-eligible family.

-(ii) Effective January 1, 2002, the cap on cost sharing is $3,000 per CHAMPVA-eligible family.

-(d) If the CHAMPVA benefit payment is under $1.00, payment will not be issued.
+(d) *Non-payment.*If the CHAMPVA benefit payment is under $1.00, payment will not be issued.
 Catastrophic cap and deductible will, however, be credited.

+(e) *Cost-share calculation.* The CHAMPVA beneficiary's cost-share amount, if not waived under paragraph (a)(1) of this section, is 25 percent of the CHAMPVA determined allowable amount in excess of the annual calendar year deductible (see § 17.275 for procedures related to the calculation of the allowable amount for CHAMPVA-covered services and supplies), except for the following:

+(1) For inpatient services subject to the CHAMPVA Diagnosis Related Group (DRG) payment system, the cost-share is the lesser of:

+(i) The per diem rate multiplied by the number of inpatient days;

+(ii) 25 percent of the hospital's billed amount; or

+(iii) The base CHAMPVA DRG rate.

+(2) For inpatient mental health low volume hospitals and units (less than 25 mental health discharges per federal fiscal year), the cost-share is the lesser of:

+(i) The fixed per diem rate multiplied by the number of inpatient days; or

+(ii) 25 percent of the hospital's billed charges.

-(Authority: 38 U.S.C.
-501, 1781)[67 FR 4359, Jan.
+[67 FR 4359, Jan.
 30, 2002, as amended at 67 FR 6875, Feb.
-14, 2002]
+14, 2002; 87 FR 41601, July 13, 2022]